 Can a BEAM system be installed in my present home?

 Yes!
 Virtually any home, from new to decades old, can enjoy the cleaning power of a BEAM system.
 Installed in just a few hours, without mess or disturbing walls, by one of our professional installers.
-Contact your Dealer for further details.
+Contact Beam of St. Louis for further details.

 Can I use my central vacuum system to clean hardwood, vinyl, or ceramic tile floors?

 Yes!
 Use the bare floor tools or install one of our most popular options: the VacPan™ automatic dustpan.
 It’s ideal for removing debris from the kitchen, bath, or mudroom.
 Simply sweep trash towards the automatic dustpan, touch the toeswitch and use the power of your Beam to instantly remove it.
 No more dustpans or stooping over to pick up swept debris.

 How do I maintain A BEAM Central Vacuum System?

 BEAM systems are practically maintenance free.
 No lubrication or cleaning is ever required.
 BEAM filters have an exclusive self-cleaning design from the makers of GORE-TEX® fabric, which is five times stronger than other leading filtration media.
 The filter shakes off dirt and protects the motor so a BEAM system works like new every time.
 Because the filter is permanent, there is never a need to replace dirty, messy bags.
 Just empty the dirt receptacle two to three times per year.